·

 17. There is a rich culture beyond the stereotypes and skyscrapers and the Emiratis are proud of it

 If you look beyond the long list of superlatives, Dubai has a rich cultural heritage.
-Visit the Dubai Museum, the Ethiad Museum or the Dubai Frame and find out how Dubai went from pearl fishing being the biggest industry to becoming a thriving metropolis and innovative powerhouse in just a few decades.
+Visit the Dubai Museum, the Ethiad Museum, or the Dubai Frame and find out how Dubai went from pearl fishing being the biggest industry to becoming a thriving metropolis and innovative powerhouse in just a few decades.

 The transformation is amazing.
 The contrast is even jarring.